CSEN-174-W25/CineCircle/README.txt

 Project by Grant Johnson, Brian Lee, and Ruby Huynh for the CSEN 174 course

-This is not the main branch
+This is not the main branch...